Should I Do a Liver Cleanse?

-A few of its tasks are to create bile; filter toxins from the blood; metabolize and regulate levels of fats, proteins and carbohydrates; store energy, vitamins, and minerals; help blood clot; destroy old blood cells; and produce cholesterol to help carry fats, create hormones, and make substances that are used in digestion.
+A few of its tasks are: to create bile; filter toxins from the blood; metabolize and regulate levels of fats, proteins and carbohydrates; store energy, vitamins, and minerals; help blood clot; destroy old blood cells; and produce cholesterol to help carry fats, create hormones, and make substances that are used in digestion.

 One of the most important products the liver creates is bile.
 Indeed, the word pitta literally translates as bile.3 After ranjaka pitta in the liver produces bile, it is stored in the gallbladder to be released as needed to break down fats and to absorb fat-soluble vitamins.

 The 5 Digestive Fires

-Considered in Ayurveda a hot and fiery organ, the liver contains five of the thirteen main agnis,4 or digestive fires of the body.
-Known as bhuta agni, these five agnis—nabhasa agni (ether), vayuva agni (air), tejo agni (fire), apas agni (water) and parthiva agni (earth)5—transform the five elements (bhutas) in the foods we ingest into the nutrients the body can use.
+In Ayurveda, the liver is considered a hot and fiery organ, containing five of the thirteen main agnis,4 or digestive fires of the body.
+Known as bhuta agni, these five agnis—nabhasa agni (ether), vayuva agni (air), tejo agni (fire), apas agni (water), and parthiva agni (earth)5—transform the five elements (bhutas) in the foods we ingest into the nutrients the body can use.

-Why a Healthy Liver Is Important
+The Importance of a Healthy Liver

-As the liver is mainly a pitta organ, when overtaxed it is the site of many pitta imbalances such as excessive sweating, ulcers and hyperacidity, and rosacea.7 It also may manifest as loss of appetite, nausea, vomiting, liver spots on the skin, changes in elimination, fatigue, lack of motivation, depression, anxiety, and memory problems.
+As the liver is mainly a pitta organ, when overtaxed, it is the site of many pitta imbalances such as excessive sweating, ulcers, and hyperacidity, and rosacea.7 It also may manifest as loss of appetite, nausea, vomiting, liver spots on the skin, changes in elimination, fatigue, lack of motivation, depression, anxiety, and memory problems.

 Additionally, when the work of the liver is disturbed by an overload of toxins, the transformation of food into nutrition is hindered which leads to depletion.
-When toxins are not efficiently transformed or eliminated they may end up circulating in the bloodstream creating the perfect recipe for disease to manifest.
+When toxins are not efficiently transformed or eliminated, they may end up circulating in the bloodstream creating the perfect recipe for disease to manifest.

 Emotions Can Affect the Liver

-The liver is considered to be the seat of pitta emotions such as courage, enthusiasm, cooperation, contentment, and surrender.
+The liver is considered the seat of pitta emotions such as courage, enthusiasm, cooperation, contentment, and surrender.
 However, it is also the seat of the more pernicious emotions of anger, hate, envy, impatience, ambition, frustration, and resentment.

 Excess pitta in the liver leads to more of these negative emotions and these negative emotions in turn can cause damage to the liver.
 For this reason, we benefit if we digest these emotions fully and release them.

 “The state of ill health is a moment to moment happening.
-Healing is moment to moment balance, bringing awareness to our thoughts, feelings and emotions and how we respond.”
+Healing is moment to moment balance, bringing awareness to our thoughts, feelings, and emotions and how we respond.”

 Ayurvedic Techniques for Liver Support

-Ayurveda teaches us that prevention is the key to well-being and favors a natural and gentle approach to supporting the body’s innate detoxification process.
+Ayurveda teaches us that prevention is the key to well-being and favors a natural and gentle approach to supporting the body’s innate detoxification processes.
 Ultimately, the best thing you can do for your liver is to treat it well.
 Fortunately, by supporting the health of your liver you increase the body’s ability to detoxify itself.

 “The food you eat can be either the safest and most powerful form of medicine or the slowest form of poison.”